Meet the Team...So far!

 Martin Haddrill

-Has lived in Pilton since 2001 and having retired in 2007, has developed a passion for Pilton, being involved with The Friends of Pilton Church, Pilton Festival, Pilton Church Hall and now The Pilton Story.
+Martin has lived in Pilton since 2001 and, having retired in 2007, has developed a passion for Pilton, being closely involved with Pilton Green Man Day, Pilton Cinema and The Pilton Story and was instrumental in setting up the Pilton Green Man CIO in 2016.